 The elaborate “Danzón,” was a song that Valdés wrote for Irakere “and could never record.”

 “The ideas for the brass came from a different place.
 That has to do with the work we did with the Orquesta Cubana de Música Moderna, which was a great big band.
-I tried to imitate that with four horns — two trumpets, a alto and a tenor sax — and with just that try to have the sound of a big band.
-Of course when you have monster players like Paquito D’Rivera, Arturo Sandoval, [trumpeter] Jorge Varona and [saxophonist] Carlos Averhoff you can write anything you want and it will work.”
+I tried to imitate that with four horns — two trumpets, an alto, and a tenor sax — and with just that try to have the sound of a big band.
+Of course when you have monster players like Paquito D’Rivera, Arturo Sandoval, [trumpeter] Jorge Varona, and [saxophonist] Carlos Averhoff you can write anything you want and it will work.”

 As for the small big band sound of Irakere, “the direct influence was Blood Sweat and Tears,” says D’Rivera.

 “Cubans of our generation had a great love for the big band sound, but that’s an unmovable beast.
 At least you have to have 18 musicians.
 It’s a hassle.
 When we heard that Blood Sweat & Tears album with David Clayton Thomas, Lew Soloff, and Bobby Colomby that had three horns and sounded like a big band for us was like ‘Wow!’
 The Blakey influence and the Afro-Cuban rhythms is something else, but the small big band sound of Irakere is directly related to Blood Sweat & Tears.
 Our teacher Armando Romeu [the director of the Orquesta Cubana de Música Moderna] transcribed ‘Spinning Wheel’ and other pieces and we played them with 5 saxophones, 4 trombones, and 4 trumpets.”